xmudrii/etcdproxy-controller/artifacts/demo/README.md

 # EtcdProxyController demo

-This directory contains the manifests the EtcdProxyController and the `sample-apiserver`.
+This directory contains the manifests for the EtcdProxyController and for the `sample-apiserver`.

 Throughout the demo, we'll deploy: